henryngwork1502/video-game-sales-analysis/README.md

 sql/         → all SQL cleaning and analysis queries

 ### 1. SQL — Data Cleaning & Analysis
 First I start cleaning the data by check for NULL and duplicate in the data set to make sure everything are good to work with no need to adjust anything.
 Then I validated data type before running numerical code as sometime when import CSV file to mySQL it string the column as text rather than number despite it a number column.
 After that I check for blank space and validate the value range of critic score, that excluding null and blanks space.
 Move to analyse data I start with find out total sale by genre, sonsole and publisher, which show really interesting insight.
-For genre Shooter is the top selling genre overall (468.17M units), follow by Action
+For genre Shooter is the top selling genre overall (468.17M units), which is quite high compare to the second most popular genre, Action (383.89M).
+Despite the Action-Adventure and RPG scoring higher on critic reviews, Which support that high critical retire doesn't drive volume sale.

 Queried total sales by genre, console, and publisher